decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

 ```

 The primary of view $v$ waits for least $n-f$ valid responses and if they are not the same then also waits $\Delta$ time.
 There are two cases:

 1. If $n-f$ parties send the *same* valid chain, and its tip is from view $v-1$ then:
     1. The primary creates a *new* block-cert for the tip and updates the lock-cert to be this new block-certificate ```chain.updateLockCert(tip(chain))```.
     2. If a new commit-cert is formed (because both the block in view $v-1$ and the block in $v-2$ now have block-certificates) then update the commit-cert to be this new pair ```chain.updateCommitCert()```.
-    3. Finally the primary appends its new block as the new tip.
+    3. The primary appends its new block as the new tip.
 2. Otherwise the primary chooses the valid chain with the lock-certificate of the highest view and appends its new block to it as the new tip.

 Finally the primary sends this as the proposal for view $v$ to all parties.